 The people you meet along the way

-Obviously you choose to be as sociable as you want to be, but when you’re in a tour group you tend to stick with the people you are touring with.
-I’ve found that when I’m on tours I tend to be less sociable with people outside the tour because I’m not forced to interact with random travelers.
-Hotels aren’t usually a place where you interact with other guests, whereas hostels are usually built around some social interaction.
+I’ve found that when I’m on tours I tend to be less sociable with people outside the group because I’m not forced to interact with random travelers.
 I’ve met some of the best people from around the world because I just happen to be eating in a hostel’s common room, imagine the possibilities for life changing experiences with people you’ll never forget because you just happen to be there.
 It makes for one hell of a story.
 The guys in the picture I met when I was in Chile, We met because we happen to take the same free city walking tour.
+There really is no “best way” to travel, you just have to do it and find what’s best for you.
+I’ve had points in time where solo travel was better for me and vice versa so you should just explore the possibilities.
+I know it sound like a cop out, but how you get there really doesn’t matter, so long as you get there.
+It’s a big world friends, you deserve to experience it.

 P.S. no matter what you do, get travel insurance.
 Seriously.